Rates

 Proofreading (linguistic and stylistic review) % of the given translation price

 1The prices quoted are the gross prices to be paid.
-The actual offer may be more favorable than the unit price multiplied by the volume due to repetitions in the text, therefore we recommend sending the source material along.
-Delivery by e-mail, by mail or personally in the Budapest office.
-Postage of foreign shipments: AT: DE, CH: UK: US: EUR + EUR / page.
-Payment against official invoice (upon request, the invoice is prepared in advance) by bank transfer or cash.
-With us you pay what was in the offer (no subsequent calculation).
+The actual offer may be more favourable than the unit price multiplied by the volume due to repetitions in the text, therefore we recommend sending the source material.
+Delivery by e-mail, post or in person at the Budapest office.
+Postage for international deliveries: AT: DE, CH: UK: US: EUR + EUR / page.
+Payment against official invoice (on request the invoice can be prepared in advance) by bank transfer or in cash.
+You pay what you are quoted (no subsequent calculation).

 2As a basis for the above values, we have chosen a FULL PAGE WITH STROKES INCL.
 ALL CHARACTERS chosen.
 The fee of at least one average page is charged per order.